wkumari/draft-vandergaast-edns-client-subnet/README.md

    Conversely, a shorter SCOPE NETMASK indicates that more bits than necessary were provided.

+   If a non-zero SCOPE NETMASK was supplied in the request, the SCOPE NETMASK of the response MUST be no longer than the SCOPE NETMASK of the request.

    As not all netblocks are the same size, an Authoritative Nameserver may return different values of SCOPE NETMASK for different networks.

    In both cases, the value of the SCOPE NETMASK in the reply has strong implications with regard to how the reply will be cached by Intermediate Nameservers, as described in Section 6.3.

+Contavalli, et al.       Expires April 30, 2015                 [Page 8]

+Internet-Draft        Client Subnet in DNS Requests         October 2014

    If the edns-client-subnet option in the request is not used at all (for example, if an optimized reply was temporarily unavailable or